 Is an air quality test worth it?

-Humans need air to breathe, just like we need water and food.
-But while we often worry over the quality and cleanliness of what we eat and drink, most of us rarely consider the quality of the air we breathe in our own homes.
+Humans need air to breathe, like we need water and food.
+But while we often worry over the quality and cleanliness of what we eat and drink, most of us rarely consider the quality of the air we breathe in our homes.

 Poor indoor air quality can not only be a nuisance; it can lead to flu-like symptoms, allergic reactions, and long-term health effects.
 The only way to know if your IAQ is up to par is to have it tested by a professional.
 What kind of price would you put on your respiratory health?